 Year after year our estate vineyards provide us with fruit that expresses the unique character of the soil and climate of the extreme Sonoma Coast.
 When the fruit comes in it is rigorously sorted and fermented with traditional methods and cellared exclusively in French oak barrels.
 The wine is then put in the loving care of the cellar team that stirs the lees of the fermenting Chardonnays, monitors the wine’s progress, tops off barrels, and prepares the barrels during the blending process.

-Ed recently settled in wine country to obey his passion for wine, especially Pinot Noir.
-Ed studied Viticulture & Enology at UC-Davis, authored a popular wine blog, interned at Holdredge Wines in Healdsburg producing Pinot Noir and is a Certified Specialist of Wine (CSW).
-He has joined Flowers to share our story from a personal perspective and that of the land.
+Ed settled in Sonoma wine country to obey his passion for wine, especially Pinot Noir.
+He studied Viticulture & Enology at UC-Davis, authored a popular wine blog, interned at Holdredge Wines in Healdsburg producing Pinot Noir and is a Certified Specialist of Wine (CSW).
+Ed joined Flowers to share our unique story from a personal perspective and that of the land.
 As chief messenger and consumer advocate, he will provide our customers with world-class service, a personalized experience and extend the reach of the Flowers brand with various digital and social media while never forgetting the value of a hand-written note or a phone call.
-Ed holds an MBA from Georgia State University, J. Mack Robinson College of Business and when he’s not tweeting or nose deep in a glass you may find him on his bike.
+Ed holds an MBA from Georgia State University, J. Mack Robinson College of Business and when he’s not tweeting or nose deep in a glass you’ll find him on his bike.

 Every organization has that one individual that just keeps the gears working, materials prepared, all things in their place and at the ready.
 Morgan is so talented at this that once she leaves a room, it hasn’t just been organized, it has been Morganized!
 In her spare time, instead of crosswords puzzles, you’ll find her working out advanced algebraic equations.
 She is an avid itunes and podcast listener and will amaze you with her universal knowledge.